 The law imposes a duty on householders to ensure that waste is disposed of properly and that the people we give our waste to also dispose of it in a proper and safe way.

 Fly-tipping (or dumped rubbish) is the illegal deposit of any waste dumped onto any land or highway not licensed to accept waste.
-Waste includes:
+Waste can include:

 - general household waste

 - larger domestic items, ie fridges and furniture, etc

 - garden refuse

 - commercial waste, such as builder's rubble and soil